kytos/legacy/kytos/of.l2lsloop/README.md

 ------------------

-In order to avoid loop at Layer 2, this application identifies duplicate paths between endpoints and remove one of the paths by disabling the port.
+In order to avoid loop at Layer 2, this application identifies duplicate paths between endpoints and remove one of the paths by disabling one of the ports that are creating the loop.